Frederick R. T. Trench-Gascoigne

-Colonel Frederic Richard Thomas Trench Gascoigne DSO JP (4 July 1851 – 2 June 1937) was a British soldier and landowner.
+Colonel Frederick Richard Thomas Trench-Gascoigne DSO JP (4 July 1851 – 2 June 1937) was a British soldier and landowner.

 Early life

-He was born on 4 July 1851, the only son of Frederic Charles Trench Gascoigne JP, and his wife, the former Mary Isabella Oliver Gascoigne.
+He was born on 4 July 1851, the only son of Frederick Charles Trench Gascoigne JP, and his wife, the former Mary Isabella Oliver Gascoigne.

 His mother was the elder daughter and co-heir of Richard Oliver Gascoigne of Parlington Hall, Yorkshire and Castle Oliver, County Limerick.
 His aunt Elizabeth Oliver Gascoigne was the wife of Frederick Mason Trench, 2nd Baron Ashtown.

 Career

 Gascoigne was a captain in the Royal Horse Guards and served in the Egyptian War of 1884 to 1885.
 He was second-in-command and later commanding officer of the 3rd Battalion Imperial Yeomanry in the Second Boer War in South Africa from 1900 to 1901, and was awarded the Distinguished Service Order in 1900.
 He was lieutenant-colonel and honorary colonel commanding the Yorkshire Hussars in 1903 and an honorary colonel in the British Army in 1904.

 Colonel Gascoigne was a Justice of the Peace for the West Riding of Yorkshire, an officer of the Order of St John of Jerusalem, and a member of the Army and Navy Club, the Carlton Club and the Junior Carlton, the Yorkshire Club in York and the Royal Yacht Squadron in Cowes.
 He was selected High Sheriff of Yorkshire from 1923 to 1924.